hudson-and-thames/mlfinlab/docs/source/portfolio_optimisation/theory_implied_correlation.rst

 ================================
 Theory-Implied Correlation (TIC)
 ================================
-This TIC class includes algorithm to calculate the Theory-Implied Correlation and a method to calculate the correlation matrix distance proposed by Herdin and Bonek.
+This TIC class includes an algorithm to calculate the Theory-Implied Correlation and a method to calculate the correlation matrix distance proposed by Herdin and Bonek.
 This distance may be used to measure to which extent the TIC matrix has blended theory-implied views (tree structure of the elements) with empirical evidence (correlation matrix).

 About the Algorithm
 ###################